 Moreover, with toy experiments (refer to section D in appendix) on low-dimensional synthetic data, we analyze if GAN can indeed produce samples that can follow the low-density boundaries of indistribution.
 We find that, even though GAN produces samples close to the low-density boundaries of in-distribution, it is unable to cover the whole boundary, thus resulting in a sub-optimal OOD detector when trained on such samples.
-We therefore suggest a novel algorithm to generate "boundary" OOD samples using a manifold learning network, (e.g., variational auto-encoder (VAE)), and show that the resulting classifier trained with those samples improves the OOD detection results.
+We therefore propose a novel algorithm to generate "boundary" OOD samples using a manifold learning network, (e.g., variational auto-encoder (VAE)) and show that the generated samples are diverse and cover the in-distribution boundaries better than the method proposed in Lee et al. (2018a).
+The resulting classifier trained with those samples improves the OOD detection results.
+This forms the second key contribution of our paper.